philosophydan/philosophydan.github.io/index.md

 <div style="width: 100%;" markdown="1">
 {% include image.html url="images/singer.jpg" caption="" max_width="260px" align="right" %}

-I am an Assistant Professor of Philosophy at the [University of Pennsylvania](http://philosophy.sas.upenn.edu/), and I direct the [Computational Social Philosophy Lab](/CSPL/).
+I was recently promoted to Associate Professor of Philosophy (with Tenure) at the [University of Pennsylvania](http://philosophy.sas.upenn.edu/), and I direct the [Computational Social Philosophy Lab](/CSPL/).
 During the Spring quarter of 2018, I was a [Fellow of the Dartmouth Institute for Cross Disciplinary Engagement](http://ice.dartmouth.edu/fellows-program/daniel-singer).

 [My research](http://www.danieljsinger.com/research/) is at the intersections of **epistemology**, **ethics**, and **social philosophy**.
 My work is motivated primarily by two questions: (1) how and why epistemic norms apply to us, and (2) how epistemic norms for groups differ from norms for individuals.
 I investigate both questions using traditional philosophical methods as well as via agent-based computer simulations.
 I also use agent-based computer simulations to investigate questions more squarely in **political philosophy**, **social epistemology**, and **philosophy of science**.